-This analysis identified nine historic properties (one archaeological and eight historic resources) and three linear resources located in this portion of the area of potential effects.
-Details about these resources can be found in Table E-1 (historic properties) and Table E-2 (linear resources), located in Appendix E. The location of each historic resource is shown in Figures F-25 and F-26, located in Appendix F.
+This analysis identified nine historic properties (one archaeological resource and eight cultural resources) and three linear resources located in this portion of the APE.
+Details about these resources can be found in Table E-1 (historic properties) and Table E-2 (linear resources), located in Appendix E, Historic Properties by Location.
+The location of each historic resource is shown in Figure F-4, located in Appendix F, Figures.

-Significant historic resources identified include the XY Ranch headquarters and Camp Amache (5PW.48).
+Significant cultural resources identified include the XY Ranch headquarters and Camp Amache (5PW.48).
 Camp Amache is located southwest of the town and served as a Japanese internment camp during World War II.
 The camp is representative of World War II-era and military property types.
 Other historic resources identified include a mill and an elevator, which constitute an agricultural property type.
 The archaeological resource identified is the Granada town site (5PW.49).